alena-zayts/LLMs_for_integers_addition/README.md

 Given a number that is a kind of cyclical (i.e. 123456789012345678901234567890) the solution may fail as the model often decides to continue the detected cycle instead of generating the code

 #### Evaluation
-The data for the evaluation was generated with script solutions_evaluation/generate_numbers_to_sum.
-With the maximum number of digits in the number `cur_d` from 10 to 100 (with step 10): for each `cur_d` the following examples were randomly generated
+The data for the evaluation was generated with script `solutions_evaluation/generate_numbers_to_sum.py` With the maximum amount of digits in the number `cur_d` from 10 to 100 (with step 10): for each `cur_d` the following examples were randomly generated
 * when both numbers have exactly `cur_d` digits
-* when one number have exactly `cur_d` digits and the other one -- from 1 to `cur_d` digits
+* when one number has exactly `cur_d` digits and the other one -- from 1 to `cur_d` digits

-In each described pattern each number was randomly made positive or negative and 3 examples of each pattern were created.
-This results in 60 examples in the file solutions_evaluation/test_examples_3.jsonl
+In each described pattern each number was randomly made positive or negative and 5 examples of each pattern were created.
+This results in 100 examples in the file `solutions_evaluation/test_examples.jsonl`

+The evaluation was produced by script `solutions_evaluation/evaluate.py`.

 The chosen metric is accuracy (with the requirement that the result of the solution must *exactly* match the expected)

-The results of the evaluation (with the solution answers, the expected result, time spent, generated code for each test example) can be found in in the file solutions_evaluation/test_examples_3solution1_results.jsonl
+The results of the evaluation (with the solution answers, the expected result, time spent, generated code for each test example) can be found in in the file `solutions_evaluation/test_examples_solution1_results.jsonl`

 The solution accuracy is